simonswain/lancaster/README.md

 configure processing topologies you inject data into and recieve results from.

+Landcaster is designed to work with floats (javascript Numbers)

+Running the Landcaster server provids you with an empty topology.

+You create nodes in the Landcaster topology.

+Each node receives messages it receives, processing it with a specified function, and outputting the result of that function.

+A node can have any number of source nodes, allowing you to create signal processing chains.

+Any node in the toplogy can have a value injected in to it.

 All data points are stored.

 Results can be streamed out in real time over socket.io.